 Declan Collier joined London City Airport as Chief Executive Officer in March 2012.
-Prior to his appointment he was Chief Executive of the Dublin Airport Authority (DAA), April 2005 to 2012.
-During this time he oversaw the successful delivery of a £1 billion capital investment programme to modernise the aviation gateways to Ireland, a successful expansion of the DAA’s international airports business and growth in the financial performance of the group.
+Prior to his appointment, he was Chief Executive of the Dublin Airport Authority (DAA) and Chairman of Aer Rianta International (ARI) since April 2005.
+During this time he oversaw the successful delivery of a £1.0 billion capital investment programme to modernise the aviation gateways to Ireland, a successful expansion of the DAA’s international airports business and growth in the financial performance of the group.

-Before joining the DAA, Declan worked with ExxonMobil, where he held a number of senior executive positions in Ireland and the UK.
+Prior to joining the DAA, Declan worked with ExxonMobil, where he held a range of senior management and executive positions in Ireland and the UK.
 In his last role at ExxonMobil, he had responsibility for the management of a number of key global businesses in the alternative fuels sector, in addition to the management of the company’s European district heating businesses.

 Patrick Burrows joined London City Airport in 2011.
 He is a chartered accountant and most recently held the position of Group Finance Director at New Look, where he led the finance streams of New Look’s 2010 Initial Public Offering process.
 Patrick previously spent 13 years at Tesco, where he gained a breadth of customer focused experience, holding Finance Director roles in parts of the business as diverse as UK Convenience and Tesco Thailand.
 He also spent two years as a Procurement Director and delivered £45m of savings.